 - Via Appia (starts in Rome, Lazio) - one of the most impressive Roman roads

 - Aurelian walls (Rome, Lazio) - some of the most impressive city walls in world

-- Catacombs of Rome (Rome, Lazio) - important heritage of early Christian art, 2nd - 4th c.
-AD
+- Catacombs of Rome (Rome, Lazio) - important heritage of early Christian art, the 2nd - 4th century AD

 List of described attractions by regions

 |Ostuni - the White City||Cities and towns, Ancient cities and towns|

 |Cathedral of Santa Maria and San Donato||Churches, Fossil finds|

 Map of Italy